All Products

 The display mode of the test results.

-If this parameter is specified, per-process statistics instead of per-task statistics are displayed.
+If you specify this parameter, per-process statistics are displayed instead of per-task statistics.

 filename

 The path of the object that you want to test.
 The path can be the device name of the disk or a file address.
-In this topic, the test object of fio is an entire disk that does not have file systems (a raw disk).
-To prevent the data of other disks from being damaged, replace /dev/your_device in the preceding commands with your actual path.
+In this topic, the test object of the fio tool is an entire disk that does not have file systems (a raw disk).
+To prevent data of other disks from being damaged, replace /dev/your_device in the preceding commands with the actual path.

 name

 The name of the test.
-You can specify the parameter based on your needs.
+You can specify this parameter based on your business requirements.
 In the preceding examples, Rand_Write_Testing is used.

 For more information about the parameters, see fio(1) - Linux man page.